-Quarter Ended Three Quarters Ended

-End Markets(1)(3) September 30, 2013 September 24, 2012 September 30, 2013 September 24, 2012
+Quarter E naea

+March 31, April 1,

+End Markets(1) 2014 2013

-Aerospace/Defense 16% 16% 16% 16%
+Aerospace/Defense 17% 16%

-Cellular Phone(2) 21 18 18 15
+Cellular Phone(2) 15 17

-Computing/Storage/Peripherals(2) 19 21 18 22
+Computing/Storage/Peripherals(2) 18 19

-Medical/Industrial/Instrumentation/Other 9 9 8 9
+Medical/Industrial/Instrumentation 10 8

-Networking/Communications 30 29 34 31
+Networking/Communications 34 34

-Other (2) 5 7 6 7
+Other(2) 6 6

-Total 100% 100% 100% 100%
+Total 100% 100%

+= ===
-(1) Sales to EMS companies are classified by the end markets of their OEM customers.

-- (2) Smartphones are included in the Cellular Phone end market, tablet PCs are included in the Computing/Storage/Peripherals end market and other mobile devices such as ereaders are included in the Other end market. - (3) Certain reclassifications of prior year end market percentages have been made to conform to the current year presentation.
-Beginning in the first quarter of 2013, we reclassified substrate PCBs, which were included in the Other end market, into the end markets that the substrate PCBs are sold into predominantly Cellular Phone.
+- (1) Sales to EMS companies are classified by the end markets of their OEM customers. - (2) Smartphones are included in the Cellular Phone end market, tablet PCs are included in the Computing/Storage/Peripherals end market and other mobile devices such as e-readers are included in the Other end market.

 For PCBs, we measure the time sensitivity of our products by tracking the quick-turn percentage of our work.
-We define quick-turn orders as those with delivery lead times of 10 days or less, which typically captures research and development, prototype, and new product introduction work, in addition to unexpected short-term demand among our customers.
+We define quick-turn orders as those with delivery times of 10 days or less, which typically captures research and development, prototype, and new product introduction work, in addition to unexpected short-term production demand from our customers.
 Generally, we quote prices after we receive the design specifications and the time and volume requirements from our customers.
-Our quick-turn services command a premium price as compared to standard lead-time products.
+Our quick-turn services command a premium price as compared to our standard lead-time products.

-We also deliver a significant percentage of compressed lead-time work with lead times of 11 to 20 days.
+We also deliver product within compressed lead times of 11 to 20 days.
 We typically receive a premium price for this work as well.
 Purchase orders may be cancelled prior to shipment.
 We charge customers a fee, based on percentage completed, if an order is cancelled once it has entered production.
-We derive revenues from the sale of PCBs and backplane assemblies using customer-supplied engineering and design plans.
-We recognize revenues when persuasive evidence of a sales arrangement exists, the sales terms are fixed or determinable, title and risk of loss have transferred, and collectibility is reasonably assured - generally when products are shipped to the customer.
-Net sales consist of gross sales less an allowance for returns, which typically has been less than 3% of gross sales.
-We provide our customers a limited warranty for defective PCBs and backplane assemblies.
-We record an estimated amount for sales returns and allowances at the time of sale based on historical results.
+We derive revenues primarily from the sale of PCBs and backplane assemblies using customer-supplied engineering and design plans.
+We recognize revenues when persuasive evidence of a sales arrangement exists, the sales terms are fixed or determinable, title and risk of loss have transferred, and collectability is reasonably assured - generally when products are shipped to the customer.
+Net sales consist of gross sales less an allowance for returns, which typically have been less than 3% of gross sales.
+We provide our customers a limited right of return for defective PCBs and backplane assemblies.
+We record an estimate for sales returns and allowances at the time of sale based on historical results.

 Cost of goods sold consists of materials, labor, outside services, and overhead expenses incurred in the manufacture and testing of our products as well as stock-based compensation expense.
-Many factors affect our gross margin, including capacity utilization, product mix, production volume, and yield.
+Many factors affect our gross margin, including capacity utilization, product mix, product quality issues, production volume, and yield.
 We generally do not participate in any significant long-term contracts with suppliers, and we believe there are a number of potential suppliers for the raw materials we use.

-Selling and marketing expenses consist primarily of salaries and commissions paid to our internal sales force and independent sales representatives, salaries paid to our sales support staff, stock-based compensation expense and costs associated with marketing materials and trade shows.
-We generally pay higher commissions to our independent sales representatives for quick-turn work, which generally has a higher gross profit component than standard lead-time work.
+Selling and marketing expenses consist primarily of salaries and commissions paid to our internal sales force and independent sales representatives, salaries paid to our sales support staff, stock-based compensation expense as well as costs associated with marketing materials and trade shows.